maikkinen/fruit-shapes/README.md

 Both code & SVG art self-made.

-The spinoff is a mini app to practice GSAP animations.

 - - - - - - - -

 The spin-off version has the same original structure and layout - other than that, it's very different.
 The animations have been built with JavaScript and GSAP.